 Marin County, CA

-Set on a cliff overlooking the Pacific Ocean, this weekend home is banked into the hillside as a series of terraces.
+Set on a cliff overlooking the Pacific Ocean, this weekend home, designed in collaboration with Winder Gibson Architects (AOR) of San Francisco, is banked into the hillside as a series of terraces.
 From the street, the house appears as a low, planted retaining wall, completely disguised from view.
 Exposed concrete retaining walls express the structural integrity of the design inside and out.

 The open living areas on the upper level are organized by a column of light at the stairwell.
 The kitchen and everyday storage are efficiently concealed along the back wall of the space.
 An expansive terrace on the waterfront side of the house nearly doubles the amount of entertaining area and welcomes the ocean breezes into the home.